ziehro/DataSciencePortfolio-Chris-Ziehr/README.md

 ## About Me

 I am a data science enthusiast with a passion for uncovering insights from complex datasets and translating them into actionable strategies.
-My background includes [your background], and I hold a degree in [your degree] from [your university].
+My background includes various disciplines, and I hold a Data Analyst Certificate from Google.
 I am always eager to learn new techniques and tools in the field of data science.

-Feel free to connect with me on [LinkedIn](your-linkedin-url) and check out my [Blog](your-blog-url) for more insights and tutorials.
+Feel free to connect with me on the web at driftwest.xyz and check out my blog for more insights and tutorials.

 ## Contact

 If you have any questions or wish to discuss any of these projects further, please don't hesitate to contact me:

-- Email: [your email]
+- Email: ziehro@gmail.com
-- LinkedIn: [your LinkedIn profile]
-- Twitter: [your Twitter account]
+- Web: driftwest.xyz

 Thank you for visiting my portfolio!